PJM Glossary

 Fault

-A physical condition that results in the failure of a component or facility of the transmission system to transmit electrical power in a manner for which it was designed.
+A physical condition that results in the failure of a component or facility of the transmission system to transmit electrical power in the manner for which it was designed.

 Federal Energy Regulatory Commission

-The Federal Energy Regulatory Commission (FERC) is an independent regulatory agency within the U.S. Department of Energy.
-The FERC regulates the transmission and wholesale sales of electricity in interstate commerce.
-The FERC also administers accounting and financial reporting regulations and conduct of jurisdictional companies.
+FERC is an independent regulatory agency within the U.S. Department of Energy.
+FERC regulates the transmission and wholesale sales of electricity in interstate commerce.
+FERC also administers accounting and financial reporting regulations and conduct of jurisdictional companies.

 Final Zonal RPM Scaling Factors